theNewDynamic/cocina214.com-archive-hugo/content/news/awards/awards.md

 url: "/news/awards"

 ---
-### Cocina 214 made a name for itself in the Orlando area.
-Cocina 214 is regarded as one of the best restaurants in Orlando and has won over 80 awards.
+### _Cocina 214 is a contemporary Mexican and Tex-Mex kitchen that combines bold flavors with the freshest local ingredients – all served in a vibrant and elegant setting._

+### _Cocina 214 has won over 80 awards and we look forward to serving you!_